-The 2020 Randy Stevens Scholarship is financially supported by In’Tech Industries, Inc.
+The 2020 Randy Stevens Scholarship was financially supported by In’Tech Industries, Inc.

 The Randy Stevens Scholarship covers the cost of participating in the 2021 AMUG Conference to be held in Chicago, Illinois from March 14-18, this includes:

 - Conference registration fee